flowr-analysis/flowr/wiki/[Linting Rule] No Leaked Credentials.md

-_<span title="an overview of flowR's linter">Generated</span> from '[src/documentation/wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts)' on 2026-08-16, 06:15:25 UTC (v2.13.16), so please do not edit it directly._
+_<span title="an overview of flowR's linter">Generated</span> from '[wiki-linter.ts](https://github.com/flowr-analysis/flowr/tree/main/src/documentation/wiki-linter.ts "src/documentation/wiki-linter.ts")' on 2026-08-29, 14:26:35 UTC (v2.15.8), please do not edit directly._
 <h2 id="no-leaked-credentials">No Leaked Credentials&emsp;<sup>[<a href="https://github.com/flowr-analysis/flowr/wiki/Linter">overview</a>]</sup></h2>

 <span title="This rule is used to detect issues that do not directly affect the semantics of the code, but are still considered bad practice."><a href='#smell'>![smell](https://img.shields.io/badge/smell-yellow) </a></span> <span title="This rule is used to detect security-critical.
 For example, missing input validation."><a href='#security'>![security](https://img.shields.io/badge/security-orange) </a></span> <span title="This marks rules which are currently considered experimental, _not_ that they detect experimental code."><a href='#experimental'>![experimental](https://img.shields.io/badge/experimental-teal) </a></span>